wendywarren/ac-type/_assignment2/index.md

 - Read through the web site pages for this assignment.
 - Research examples of fiction novel page treatments.
+- Research what makes a good font for a long document like a fiction novel.
 - ...

 ### Project Parameters